Backconnect Proxy

 A backconnect proxy automatically rotates the outgoing IP address on each request or at set intervals, making it extremely difficult to track or block the user by IP.

-What Is a Backconnect Proxy?
+What is a Backconnect Proxy?

 A backconnect proxy is a proxy gateway that automatically assigns a different exit IP address for each connection or rotates IPs at configurable intervals.
 The user connects to a single endpoint (the backconnect gateway), and the service handles the routing behind the scenes.
 This eliminates the need for the client to manage a list of IPs manually, and it ensures that consecutive requests appear to come from entirely different locations.